Installing PowerShell on Windows

 For adding the latest PowerShell in the shipping image, use Import-PSCoreRelease command to include the package in the workarea and add OPENSRC_POWERSHELL feature to your image.

-For ARM64 architecture, Windows PowerShell is not added when you include IOT_POWERSHELL.
+For ARM64 architecture, Windows PowerShell isn't added when you include IOT_POWERSHELL.
 So the

-zip based install does not work.
+zip based install doesn't work.
 You need to use

 Import-PSCoreRelease command to add it in